 Please note that if you are ineligible to claim compensation under this Settlement, you can still bring a separate lawsuit against the individuals or organizations responsible for the abuse that you experienced, including the federal government.

-If you have questions about your ineligibility letter, we encourage you to contact the Administrator at 1-888-221-2898.
+If you have questions about your ineligibility letter, we encourage you to contact the Administrator by calling 1-888-221-2898 or emailing IndianDaySchools@Deloitte.ca.

 The list of eligible Federal Indian Day Schools (Schedule K) is final.
 If you attended a school on this list during the years it was run by the Federal government, you were eligible to make a Claim for compensation.